 With the strong work of the Community Research/Project Appraisal Committee four (4) new community projects were implemented during the 2011-2012 presidential year of Elizabeth Donsbach: Between the Lines to combat literacy and connect children with Active Duty military parents oversees from Fort Gordon; Girls the Run partnership with the Boys and Girls Club; Georgia Health Sciences University’s Occupational Therapy Social Adjustment Collaborative Program; and Every Little Bottom Counts serving several area nonprofits.
 JLA hosted Junior Leagues from throughout the state of Georgia at the Fall SPAC Conference and held CSRA’s first Junior League of Augusta Holiday Market at the Augusta Marriott Hotel and Convention Center, which was recognized the Augusta Metro Convention and Visitors Bureau as bringing in an estimated $40,432 in visitor spending to the Augusta area.

-In 2012, the Junior League of Augusta embraced its legislative arm by hosting the 12th District Congressional Forum.
+In 2012, President Kari Baker guided the Junior League of Augusta as it embraced its legislative arm by hosting the 12th District Congressional Forum.
 A new partnership with the Ronald McDonald House Charities of Augusta was formed committing $20,000 to the new house, and traditions continued as Attic Sale celebrated 60 years and Tea-Time at the Masters® celebrated it’s 35th Anniversary.

 During Kari Bakers second term as President in 2013, the Junior League of Augusta celebrated it’s 85th Anniversary and continued mastering the possibilities by hosting the AJLI Area III Conference.
 Additionally, the League awarded $36,o00 in grant money, volunteered over 990 hours with 20 different area nonprofit agencies and formed a partnership with Ed Turner and the Number 9 in a new fundraising effort to raise money for Child Enrichment, Inc and the JLA community programming.